httpwg/wg-materials/ietf117/minutes.md

 Mike Bishop (MB): Same opinion as CL.

-MN: Feeling isn't different from those expressed.
-Wants to try, not confident it'll turn out great.
+MN: I agree with the uncertainty expressed.
+I'd like to try, but not yet confident it'll turn out great.

 Chairs: Take it to list.
 Show of hands - 20 in favor, 1 not in favor